Catalogue PDF Version

 ANTH 222 Native American Religions This course explores Native American sacred ways of speaking, acting, knowing, and creating in diverse historical and contemporary culture/contexts.
 Indigenous views and practices are studied as a groundwork for interpretative and theoretical formulations about the role of Native American religion, history, culture, and language.
 Native American religious traditions are further comprehended as dynamic modes of survival, empowerment, and renewal in the face of Euro-American domination, past and present.
 Upon these understandings, indigenous, anthropological, and Euro- American domination perspectives on religion are brought into balanced dialogue and exchange.
 (Anderson, offered alternate years)

-ANTH 228 Physical Anthropology Physical anthropology studies humans as biological organisms (members of the Primate Order).
+ANTH 228 Biological Anthropology Biological anthropology studies humans as biological organisms (members of the Primate Order).
 This course provides an overview of the three major divisions of physical anthropology: anatomical and behavioral characteristics of living non-human primates; the fossil evidence for human evolution, including discussion of the origins of culture as a major adaptive characteristic of humankind; and examination of human variability today, including a discussion of race.
 (Clark, offered alternate years)

 ANTH 260 Medical Anthropology This course explores the interconnected cultural, social, political, historical, and economic dimensions of illness, health, and healing in diverse human contexts.
 The first phase of the course involves study of the way anthropologists research and understand human practices, meanings, and experiences related to illness and medical treatment in diverse sociocultural contexts.
 A second facet is an inquiry into how anthropologically informed models and field methods can enhance biomedical approaches to knowing about and healing physical and mental illnesses.
 The third phase of the course is an in-depth critical analysis of the structural conditions that deny access to health care and vital resources to billions of people in the world today.
 Fourth, the course turns to appreciating the ways individuals and communities actively create meaning, purpose, and value in confronting suffering and structural violence.
 The course culminates with close study of the ways medical anthropologists today are actively addressing global and local public health inequalities by providing adaptively emerging health care programs that can comprehensively improve the lives of individuals and contribute to the long-term well-being of communities.
 (Anderson, offered occasionally)

 ANTH 273 Field Methods This course considers the practice, problems, and analysis of field and library research in social and cultural anthropology.
 It examines the theoretical background and social and political role of ethnographers, and gains an understanding of the basic skills and qualitative methods of inquiry, including participant observation, interviewing, photography, life history, ethnohistory, and network and structural analysis.
 Students conduct research projects locally.
 Students must have taken at least a 100-level anthropology course, or have declared an anthropology major or minor, sociology major, or anthropology-sociology major, or have permission of the instructor.
-Majors should plan to take this course at the earliest opportunity in order to complete their programs.(Maiale, Annear, offered spring)
+Majors should plan to take this course at the earliest opportunity in order to complete their programs.(Maiale, Annear, offered spring) [Prerequisite: One 100-level ANTH course, or open to ANTH majors or minors, or SOC, ANTH/SOC or IR majors.]

 ANTH 282 North American Indians The course is a survey of the experiences and sociocultural systems of past and present indigenous American peoples north of Mexico.
 Examined are relationships between ecological factors, subsistence patterns, modes of social organization, language, architecture, art, gender relations, ways of knowing, and religious beliefs.
 Also studied are historical and contemporary issues of political-legal relations, survival strategies, social activism, economic development, cultural identity, language renewal, land rights, cultural vitality, resource rights, and artistic creativity.
 (Anderson, offered annually)

 ANTH 296 Africa: Beyond Crisis, Poverty, and Aid This course explores the continent's diversity by reexamining broadly held stereotypes, delving into its history, and researching daily realities of modern day Africans.
 We will examine a cultural mosaic of different African societies from a variety of perspectives, including anthropology, politics, history, and economics.
 While this course focuses on small-scale communities and case studies, it also looks at wider sociocultural and geopolitical interconnections.
 We will ask how common representations of Africa shape our understanding of this diverse continent and gain insight into the many different ways Africans live their lives.
-(Annear, offered annually)
+(Annear, offered annually) [Prerequisite: One ANTH or AFS course, or permission of instructor.]

 ANTH 298 Modern Japan Japan is a remarkable society.
 The only non-Western nation to repel colonization and industrialize independently, Japan now has the third largest economy in the world.
 This course looks at contemporary Japanese society from the perspective of cultural anthropology.
 In addition to considering anthropologists' overall interpretations of Japanese culture, personality, and ways of thinking, it explores Japanese society through ethnographies or in depth case studies of changing Japanese families, schools, businesses, religious groups, villages, cities, and towns.
-(Henry-Holland, offered alternate years)
+(Holland, offered alternate years)

 ANTH 310 Experimental Archaeology and Paleotechnology So easy a cave man could do it?
 Contrary to popular depictions, survival strategies and technological innovations of our early ancestors were complex and often challenging.
 This course will introduce students to the field of 'experimental archaeology,' the scientific replication of ancient technologies and technological processes to test hypotheses about how our ancestors adapted to their environments.
 Using archaeological and ethnographic research as a foundation, students will learn to reproduce ancient technologies and generate hypotheses about them in weekly outdoor activities.
 To heighten the verisimilitude and gain further insight into the lives of our ancestors, students will form hunter-gatherer 'bands,' striving to adapt and thrive in cooperation or competition with their fellow hominins throughout the replication and experimental processes.
 Students will complete the semester with a novel, independent experimental archaeology project of their own design to be presented in a poster session for the HWS community.
-(Clark, offered annually)
+(Clark, offered annually) [Prerequisite: One ANTH or CLAS course.]

 ANTH 330 The Anthropology of Creativity Creativity flows continually through all human cultures and languages with spontaneity, novelty, and unfolding meaning.
 The course offers a survey of various anthropological perspectives on the power of individuality, interpretation, resistance, and imagination in the aesthetic process of creation.
 Considered are music, poetics, literature, and graphic arts in various historical and contemporary cultural contexts, with special attention to creolization and hybridization in the process of globalization.
 Students must have taken at least one anthropology course, or have declared a major or minor in anthropology, a major in sociology, or a major in anthropology-sociology, or have permission of the instructor.
-(Anderson, offered annually)
+(Anderson, offered annually) [Prerequisite: One ANTH course, or permission of instructor.]

 ANTH 341 Making Babies This course explores the emerging field of the anthropology of reproduction.
 Because reproduction is so strongly associated with biology in our society, viewing it through a cultural lens poses significant challenges to some of our most basic beliefs.
 In this course we will examine cross-cultural representations of fertility and conception, delve deeply into comparative ethnography of reproductive practices and meanings, and analyze changes in cultural constructions of pregnancy wrought by new reproductive technologies.
 Topics include ultrasound imaging, sperm and egg donation, surrogacy, frozen embryos, designer babies, and cyborgs.
 This seminar will approach these issues from a critical theory perspective, pursuing themes such as nature/culture, personhood, kinship, hegemony, and human rights.
-(Maiale, offered alternate years)
+(Maiale, offered alternate years) [Prerequisite: One ANTH course, or ANTH, INRL and ANTH/SOC majors and minors, or permission of instructor.]

 ANTH 354 Seminar: Food, Meaning, Voice Everyone eats and the meanings attached to food are bountiful.
 Anthropologist Jack Goody notes that cuisine like music is not hampered by language and is able to easily cross cultural barriers.
 So food communicates within language and can also communicate like language.
 Food speaks.
 But what does food have to say?
 This course explores anthropological approaches to the study of food and cuisine.
 In our readings and writings, we will examine the way food is produced, prepared, exchanged, and given meaning in cultures around the world.
 Food plays an important part in identity construction, religion, and socialization, and we will explore the communicative significance of foodways in past and present societies as expressed through symbols, rituals, everyday habits, and taboos.
 Course readings will investigate the way that cultural ideas about gender, ethnicity, national identity, class, and social value are communicated through activities such as cooking, consuming special diets, feasting, and fasting.
 Students must have declared a major or minor in anthropology, or have permission of the instructor.
-(Annear, offered alternate years)
+(Annear, offered alternate years) [Prerequisite: One ANTH course, or ANTH, INRL and ANTH/SOC majors and minors, or permission of instructor.]

 ANTH 370 Life Histories Human beings are natural storytellers.
 Whether reciting oral traditions or recounting personal experience, people everywhere use narratives as a way to express and to understand themselves.
 The life history focuses on the expressive side of culture - i.e., how people experience the meaningful events and crises of their lives and how they feel about what they do (or at least what they say about what they do).
 This course explores the ways that anthropologists elicit, study, and create narratives, whether through ethnographic observation, conducting interviews, gathering folklore, or interpreting material culture.
-(Maiale, offered occasionally)
+(Maiale, offered occasionally) [Prerequisite: ANTH 110 and one other 200-level ANTH course, or open to ANTH majors and minors, or open to SOC and ANTH/SOC majors.]

 ANTH 465 Engaged Anthropology Capstone A seminar for senior majors to learn advanced forms of intensive writing, critical reading, oral presentation, and media application for conveying and analyzing anthropological knowledge.
 Students will conduct original research culminating in a substantial portfolio of work.
 The topic will vary with the research specialization of the faculty member teaching the seminar each year.
-Prerequisite: Students must be senior anthropology majors or senior anthropology-sociology majors, or have permission of the instructor.
-(Staff, offered annually)
+(Staff, offered annually) [Prerequisite: Open to senior ANTH and ANTH/SOC majors.]

 ANTH 495 Honors Permission of the instructor.